abdullahbest123/abdullahbest123/README.md

 # Elena Reach

-<p>For the last two years, I have devoted a lot of time and energy to web development. 💻 At first, I studied independently HTML, CSS, and JavaScript languages.
-Since September 2020, I began to attend the <a href="https://rs.school/poland/?target=_blank">Rolling Scopes School courses</a> and completed them successfully after six months, entering the top 300 students. 🎉 The courses helped me deepen my theoretical understanding of HTML, CSS, and JavaScript, and also honed my practical skills by completing lengthy hands-on exercises.
-I went ahead and I am currently exploring the React library and the related Redux, Hooks, and React Router.</p>
+<p>Over the last two years, I've dedicated significant time and effort to web development. 💻 Initially, I pursued self-study in HTML, CSS, and JavaScript.
+In September 2020, I enrolled in the <a href="https://rs.school/poland/?target=_blank">Rolling Scopes School</a> courses, and I successfully completed the program within six months, ranking among the top 300 students. 🎉 These courses not only deepened my theoretical knowledge of HTML, CSS, and JavaScript but also sharpened my practical skills through extensive hands-on exercises.
+I've since ventured into exploring the React library, along with its companions Redux, Hooks, and React Router.</p>
-<p>So I'm a junior front-end developer with React.
-I am looking for a position in Wrocław or remotely.
-For what concerns employment in Poland, I also have Karta Polaka.
-Feel free to contact me in case of any queries 🙌</p>
+<p>Currently, I consider myself a junior front-end developer specializing in React.
+I'm actively seeking opportunities in Wrocław or remote positions.
+For potential job opportunities in Poland, it's worth noting that I hold a Karta Polaka.
+Please don't hesitate to get in touch if you have any questions or opportunities to discuss. 🙌</p>

 ---